This page contains both the 1988 and 1998 prefaces to "188 Tales to Settle".

 I could possibly whine and tell myself that the illustrations of Roland Topor of 1988 are a modest tribute that I can offer to his admirers.
 But that's not the case.
 Seeing the illustrations posthumously makes me puke.
 There are in the world - because Topor has been exhibited almost everywhere and often sold more abroad than in France - thousands of drawings by Topor which will fascinate or shock art lovers, but he will no longer be there, forever absent, a frightening counterpoint to the exceptional presence he had during his lifetime.

 On this point, as among other more futile ones, we shared an obsessive fear: how could we console ourselves for having talent and fame, love and money when we lived with the awareness that we should have everything abandoned one day, inevitably?
 I knew Roland when he was only twenty years old, when he was still unknown, poor, and anxious, and he never changed one iota when he became famous, rich, and always anxious.
 He knew he was brilliant, but took no consolation from it.
 Because above all he felt fragile.
 Mortal.
 Topor was an exemplary mortal: frighteningly aware of the horror of an unavoidable end and triumphantly, insolently alive in an overflow of vitality to forget this loathsome condition as best as possible.
-So, as not to derail into an equally useless metaphysics, I let myself daydream and see Roland again, delighted to give me the drawings of the Tales to sort out and to say to me, both tenderly and mockingly: “I have always wondered why you were so keen to fight on the terrain of the novel where you have hundreds of rivals more skillful than you, whereas on the course of the brief text, you are without competitors."
+So, as not to derail into an equally useless metaphysics, I let myself daydream and see Roland again, delighted to give me the drawings of the Tales to sort out and to say to me, both tenderly and mockingly: “I have always wondered why you were so keen to fight on the terrain of the novel where you have hundreds of rivals more skillful than you, whereas in the medium of the brief text, you are without competitors."

-But because you, Roland, were much smarter than me.
+Because you, Roland, were much smarter than me.

 I couldn't have answered you anything else.